Post three of three, in section For Teachers

 Medical Help

-Depending which country you are in will depend on what the process of getting medical help is.
+Depending on which country you are in will depend on what the process of getting medical help is.
 You may need to research what this process is in your location.

 All of these will help you work through what options are available with things like being admitted to hospital or receiving medication.